PA Senate Approves Medical Marijuana Bill, It Now Heads to House

-Here’s the long and short of it: The bill, which is known politically as SB 3, would allow edible forms of marijuana and vaporization – but smoking.
+Here’s the long and short of it: The bill, which is known politically as SB 3, would allow edible forms of marijuana and vaporization – but not smoking.

 Patients would have to get the cannabis from a licensed and regulated dispensary.
 No, they may not grow their own plants according to the legislation verbiage.
 Yes, patients younger than 18 would need parental consent.

-As we discussed yesterday, the conditions that qualified to be treated via medical marijuana were expanded a bit to include cancer, seizures, Parkinson’s disease, multiple sclerosis, severe fibromyalgia, HIV/AIDS, glaucoma, Crohn’s disease, diabetes and chronic pain.
+As we discussed yesterday, the conditions that qualified to be treated via medical marijuana were expanded a bit to include cancer, seizures, Parkinson’s disease, multiple sclerosis, severe fibromyalgia, HIV/AIDS, glaucoma, Crohn’s disease, diabetes, and chronic pain.